-The municipality supplies to Fraserburg and part of Williston.
+The municipality supplies electricity to Fraserburg and part of Williston.
 The other part of Williston as well as Sutherland and the rural areas are serviced by Eskom.

-DOE funding of R1.5 million was allocated to Fraserburg Ward 2 in the 2016/2017 financial year the funding will be used to electrify the 15 new RDP Houses and for the designed of the new electrical system and purchase a new incoming transformer.
+DOE funding of R1.5 million was allocated to Fraserburg Ward 2 in the 2016/2017 financial year.
 The maximum demand will also be increased from Eskom.
 The municipality received a grant from the Department of Energy over MTEFS period 2018-2019 R 1 million and for the 2019-2020 R 2 million to upgrade the current electrical infrastructure.